resourceguru/api-docs/endpoints/projects.md

-color | string | Color used to highlight a Project. name | string | Name of a Project. updated_at | string | Last updated date and time in ISO 8601. url | string | URL shortcut to view a Project. account_id | integer | [Account] a Project belongs to. client_id | integer | [Client] a Project belongs to.
+color | string | Color used to highlight a Project. name | string | Name of a Project. updated_at | string | Last updated date and time in ISO 8601. url | string | URL for more details of the specific project. account_id | integer | [Account] a Project belongs to. client_id | integer | [Client] a Project belongs to.